succinctlabs/sp1/book/onchain-verification/contract-addresses.md

 * Deploy just the `SP1Verifier` contract that you want to use.
 Then point to the `SP1Verifier` address in your contracts.

+If you want support for a canonical verifier on your chain, contact us [here](https://t.me/+AzG4ws-kD24yMGYx).
+We often deploy canonical verifiers on new chains if there's enough demand.

 ## ISP1Verifier Interface